 Note that to understand further the difference between radio waves and microwaves, it is important to note that as the frequency of an electromagnetic radiation increases, its wavelength decreases.
 Energy requirement or consumption also increases as frequency goes higher.
 Hence, those low-frequency to mid-frequency waves are commonly referred to as radio waves and essentially, they have longer wavelengths.
 On the other hand, microwaves have high frequencies and shorter wavelengths.

 Both radio waves and microwaves are used in wireless communication.
 However, radio waves are used for long-distance communication within the ground due to their longer wavelengths.
-On the other hand, microwaves are used for short distance communication such as in mobile broadband and GSM standards, as well as wireless LAN protocols such as Bluetooth and Wi-Fi.
+On the other hand, microwaves are used for short distance communication such as in mobile broadband and GSM standards, WLAN via Wi-Fi network, as well as wireless personal network protocols such as Bluetooth and Wi-Fi Direct.

 Take note that microwaves are also used in long-distance communication, especially through relay links.
 Radio waves within frequencies between 3 KHz and 300 MHz are reflected by the ionosphere.
 However, microwaves can pass through the atmosphere because of their shorter wavelengths, thus making them suitable for satellite communication between the ground and beyond the atmosphere.

 Another essential difference between microwaves and radio waves with lower frequencies centers on applications beyond wireless communication.
 Because of their higher frequencies, microwaves have more energy.
 Such is demonstrated in the application of microwaves in heating, such as in the case of microwave ovens, as well as in wireless power transmission and direct-energy energy weaponry.

 A note on the difference between radio waves and microwaves